nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanotherapeutic:** Pertaining to or involving nanoscale therapeutic methods.

-### Expanded Definition and Usage\nNano-drug complexes represent a significant advancement in pharmaceutical technology, addressing many limitations associated with traditional drug formulations.
+### Expanded Definition and Usage:
+Nano-drug complexes represent a significant advancement in pharmaceutical technology, addressing many limitations associated with traditional drug formulations.
 These complexes are particularly beneficial for drugs that are poorly soluble in water, as they can enhance the drug's solubility and bioavailability.
 Additionally, nano-drug complexes minimize systemic toxicity by allowing for precise drug targeting and reduced off-target effects, which is critical in treatments like chemotherapy.

 Furthermore, these complexes are highly customizable; the choice of nanocarrier material, the method of drug loading (physical encapsulation or chemical conjugation), and the surface modification of the nanocarrier can all be tailored to the specific therapeutic needs.
 This flexibility allows for the development of highly effective treatment options across a wide range of diseases, including cancer, cardiovascular disorders, and infectious diseases.